Huntington's disease: Signs and symptoms

-The most characteristic initial physical symptoms are jerky, random, and uncontrollable movements called chorea.
+The most characteristic initial physical symptoms are jerky, random and uncontrollable movements called chorea.
 Many people are not aware of their involuntary movements, or impeded by them.
 Chorea may be initially exhibited as general restlessness, small unintentionally initiated or uncompleted motions, lack of coordination, or slowed saccadic eye movements.
 These minor motor abnormalities usually precede more obvious signs of motor dysfunction by at least three years.
 The clear appearance of symptoms such as rigidity, writhing motions, or abnormal posturing appear as the disorder progresses.
 These are signs that the system in the brain that is responsible for movement has been affected.
 Psychomotor functions become increasingly impaired, such that any action that requires muscle control is affected.
 When muscle control is affected such as rigidity or muscle contracture this is known as dystonia.
 Dystonia is a neurological hyperkinetic movement disorder that results in twisting or repetitive movements, that may resemble a tremor.
-Common consequences are physical instability, abnormal facial expression, and difficulties chewing, swallowing, and speaking.
-Sleep disturbances and weight loss are also associated symptoms.
-Eating difficulties commonly cause weight loss and may lead to malnutrition.
-Weight loss is common in people with Huntington's disease, and progresses with the disease.
+Common consequences are physical instability, abnormal facial expression, and difficulties chewing, swallowing and speaking.
+Sleep disturbances and weight loss are also associated symptoms, and difficulty eating may cause weight loss and malnutrition.
 Juvenile HD generally progresses at a faster rate with greater cognitive decline, and chorea is exhibited briefly, if at all; the Westphal variant of slowness of movement, rigidity, and tremors is more typical in juvenile HD, as are seizures.

 Cognitive abilities are progressively impaired and tend to generally decline into dementia.
 Especially affected are executive functions, which include planning, cognitive flexibility, abstract thinking, rule acquisition, initiation of appropriate actions, and inhibition of inappropriate actions.
 Different cognitive impairments include difficulty focusing on tasks, lack of flexibility, a lack of impulse, a lack of awareness of one's own behaviors and abilities and difficulty learning or processing new information.
 As the disease progresses, memory deficits tend to appear.
 Reported impairments range from short-term memory deficits to long-term memory difficulties, including deficits in episodic (memory of one's life), procedural (memory of the body of how to perform an activity), and working memory.

-Reported neuropsychiatric signs are anxiety, depression, a reduced display of emotions, egocentrism, aggression, and compulsive behavior, the latter of which can cause or worsen addictions, including alcoholism, gambling, and hypersexuality.
+Reported neuropsychiatric signs are anxiety, depression, a reduced display of emotions, egocentrism, aggression, and compulsive behavior and hallucination and delusion.
 Other common psychiatric disorders could include obsessive–compulsive disorder, mania, insomnia and bipolar disorder.
 Difficulties in recognizing other people's negative expressions have also been observed.
 The prevalence of these symptoms is highly variable between studies, with estimated rates for lifetime prevalence of psychiatric disorders between 33 and 76%.
 For many with the disease and their families, these symptoms are among the most distressing aspects of the disease, often affecting daily functioning and constituting reason for institutionalization.
 Early behavioral changes in HD result in an increased risk of suicide.
 Often, individuals have reduced awareness of chorea, cognitive, and emotional impairments.